Comparisons of wxmplot with other Python Plotting tools¶

 It should be clear from the section above that pyqtgraph by itself is good, and satisfies our criteria of brevity and interactivity.
 But the example code given on these web tutorials is another matter.
 As the comparison with wxmplot below demonstrates, there is indeed a better way than is implied in those tutorials.

-The tutorials at https://www.pythonguis.com/tutorials/ make a slight distinction between using PySide and PyQt6 (see https://www.pythonguis.com/tutorials/pyqt6-plotting-pyqtgraph/).
-By itself, that does not necessarily indicate a problem, but it does add a level of complication that cannot be good for brevity, beauty, or portability.
+The tutorials at https://www.pythonguis.com/tutorials/ make a slight distinction between using PySide and PyQt6 (see https://www.pythonguis.com/tutorials/pyqt6-plotting-pyqtgraph/), which is perhaps further indication of a general problem in the “Python+ Qt” universe.
+For the discussion her, it adds a level of complication that cannot be good for brevity, beauty, or portability.
 The tutorials start with a “simple” plot.
 The code given for this is:

 from PyQt6 import QtWidgets